ptomulik/puppet-portsng/README.md

 ## Limitations

-* If there are several ports installed with same *portname* - for example `docbook` - then `puppet resource packagex docbook` will list only one of them (the last one from `portversion`s list - usually the most recent).
+* If there are several ports installed with same *portname* - for example `docbook` - then `puppet resource package docbook` will list only one of them (the last one from `portversion`s list - usually the most recent).
 It is so, because `portsng` uses *portorigins* to identify its instances (as `name` paramateter).
 None of the existing `instances` is identified by `puppet` as